rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/local-communication-broker.md

 by ensuring that the devices involved are in the same local network.

-**Rapyuta IO Local Communication Broker** is a storage package, which is a public package that is available to all users out of the box.
+**Rapyuta IO Local Communication Broker** is a communication package, which is a public package that is available to all users out of the box.
 You cannot delete or modify storage packages, and they are available to each user.

-You can specify a ***network interface*** (i.e., an IP address) parameter while deploying a local communication broker public package.
-If any deployment depends on the deployment of local communication broker, you must specify the network interface value by providing an IP address that is in the same network as that defined in the dependent broker deployment.
+You can optionally specify a ***network interface*** (i.e., an IP address) parameter while deploying a local communication broker public package.
+You can also specify the network interface value for a local communication broker deployment while deploying a package that depends on it.
+In this case, the latter network interface takes precedence.
+Make sure that the latter network interface falls in the same network as that defined in the dependent broker deployment.

 {{% notice info %}}
 Follow this wlkthrough to